Omaha Claim Club: Baker v. Morton

-The Circuit court of the District of Nebraska decided against a claim brought by Alexander Baker versus William Morton, both early Omaha settlers; Morton was involved in the Omaha Claim Club.
-Baker appealed to the United States Supreme Court, and in 1870 the Supreme Court ruled for Baker in the trial of Baker v.
+The Circuit court of the District of Nebraska decided against a claim brought by Alexander Baker against William Morton, both early Omaha settlers; Morton was involved in the Omaha Claim Club.
+Baker appealed to the United States Supreme Court, and in 1870 the Supreme Court ruled for Baker in the case of Baker v.
 Morton.

 According to court proceedings, A. H. Baker was forced to sign over the land he claimed to another person for free because of threats made by members of the Omaha Claim Club.
 Important figures in Omaha's history testified during the trial, including John Redick and James Woolworth.
-In the trial the club was found to commonly take landowners who refused to sell their property to the nearby Missouri River by force.
+The club was found to commonly take landowners who refused to sell their property to the nearby Missouri River by force.
 With a rope tied around the person's neck, members of the club repeatedly dunked him until he agreed to sell.
 In this case, the club threatened to hang or drown Baker.
-The judge found Baker to have been forced to sign the contract through violence, and overturned the circuit court's earlier finding on behalf of Morton.
+The Supreme Court held that since the property was obtained under duress, it was to be reinstated to the rightful owner, and overturned the circuit court's earlier finding on behalf of Morton.

 Demise

 Reasons for the demise of the Omaha Township Claim Association, aka the Omaha Claim Club, vary.
-The Supreme Court ordered the breakup in their ruling.
+The Supreme Court's ruling effectively neutralized the club.
 Other sources say that with the arrival of Omaha's United States Land Office, the claims club simply was not needed.
 In 1856, the U.S. government surveyed the land in Douglas County, including Omaha, and on March 17, 1857 the U.S. Land Office opened.

 The Omaha Claim Club, along with many claim clubs around Nebraska, disbanded by 1860.